scicloj/wolframite/README.md

 ### Clerk Integration

-We use primarily [Clay](https://scicloj.github.io/clay/) as our notebook tool, but there is also an experimental support for [Clerk](https://github.com/nextjournal/clerk).
+We primarily use [Clay](https://scicloj.github.io/clay/) as our notebook tool, but there is also experimental support for [Clerk](https://github.com/nextjournal/clerk).

 Example usage: (watching for changes in a folder)